PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 2. Scroll down and click on “Toolbox”
 3. Toggle the switches for local network and cellular data on and off

-## Vuforia Spatial Edge Server
-The Vuforia Spatial Edge Server provides a web interface for connecting and configuring the environment that is viewed in the Vuforia Spatial Toolbox app.
-This server can edit image targets and spatial tools, as well as manage the hardware interfaces that can be interacted with.
-The server needs to be running on a computer to connect the LEGO SPIKE Prime to the Vuforia Spatial Toolbox App.
-Mac and PC instructions for downloading the server from GitHub are listed below, as they have slightly different download methods.

-## Git (Optional)
+## Step 2: Git (Optional)
 Git is a distributed version control system which allows users to make changes to code before actually implementing them.
 In this case, it provides a shortcut for downloading the Vuforia Spatial Toolbox from GitHub.
 This download is not required, as a zip file of the documents can be downloaded from GitHub, but it will speed up the download process.

 1. Follow these instructions to [Intall Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Scroll through this page and find the instructions for downloading
     Git for your computer.
 2. Type ```where``` git if using Windows Command Prompt or ```whereis git``` if using Mac Terminal.

 **Troubleshooting:** If you see the error “git is not recognized as an internal or external command, operable program or batch file”
 Follow these steps from [Stack Overflow](https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command):